Player's life saved on football pitch: 'He was gone for about five minutes'

 Some models even tell you how to do CPR, and when you are doing the CPR, if you are not pushing hard enough or fast enough, it will tell you.

-* Any organisation or individual looking to purchase a St John AED can do so online at:
+Any organisation or individual looking to purchase an AED can do so online at:

 • The St John website.